 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

 Willie and the other members of his platoon made their way to Mariveles at the southern tip of Bataan.
 It was from this barrio that they started what they called “the march.”
 The first five miles were extremely hard because they were uphill.
 The beatings and killings started almost at the same time as the march started.
 One guard would beat a POW while five minutes later another guard would give the POW a cigarette.

-In May or early June, his family received a message from the War Department about his status:
+In May, his family received a message from the War Department about his status:

 “Dear Mr. W. Heard Sr.:

 “According to War Department records, you have been designated as the emergency addressee of 1st Lt.
 Willie S. Heard Jr., O&,323,027, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.